MatthewEdge/rollup-react-starter/README.md

 # rollup-react-starter

-Starter project for developing with React using the Rollup build tool
+Starter project for developing with React using the Rollup build tool to transpile and bundle the Javascript code.
+Gulp is then used to inject the final bundled Javascript into the index.html file to minimize network traffic

 ## Conventions